CarlesRojas/next-template/README.md

 ```
 next-template
     __tests__           Contains all tests for the app
+    public              Contains all public assets
+    src
         components      Contains reusable components
         context         Contains all context providers (global state)
         hooks           Contains custom hooks
         pages           Contains every page that ios asociated with a route
-    public          Contains all public assets
     styles              Contains all styles
 ```

 The `__tests__` and `styles` folders should have the same subfolders as the repo (components, hooks, pages...)